MartinKHovden/m3h3/docs/source/simple_stimulus_electro_demo.rst

 Demo with a simple stimulus
 ===========================================================
-This example shows how to set up m3h3 to run a simple simulation of the electrical activity with a basic stimulus for the monodomain equations.

 .. code-block:: python

     """
-    A simple example on how to use the m3h3 module for solving for the electrical activity of the heart.
+    A simple example on how to use the m3h3 module for solving the bidomina/monodomain equations coupled to a cell model with a simple domain and stimulus.

     This example shows how to:
     - Set up a simple geometry.